Zilliqa/zilliqa-developer/devops/community-testnet-maintenance.md

 # Community Testnet Maintenance

 This page contains information relevant to maintaining the small-scale testnet for community members.
-This testnet resides in the `dev` cluster in `kops` bastion and is usually named `communityvXXX`.
+This testnet resides in a dedicated cluster in `CommunityTestnetBastion` and is usually named `communityvXXX`.

 ## Basic Steps for Recovering the Testnet